hildorjr/blog/clnsb58fo000009mh5svo3fcn.md

 I'm currently on a project that is already benefitting from this approach and there were multiple cases in which the development work for building a new page was as easy as importing components, instantiating them in the right order, getting the page data from a CMS API and passing the data to each component.
 No styling work needed.

-This solution speeds up the development time exponentially and the following chart exemplifies approximately how the development speed grows with the projects aging.
+This solution speeds up the development time exponentially and the following chart exemplifies approximately how the development speed should grow as the project ages.
+This curve should happen because each new page will probably contain components that were already previously developed.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1697333742903/025274ed-be4a-448c-b949-e93e46bf8c27.png align="center")